domainsofapp/domainsofapp.github.io/_posts/2018-06-29-paraphrased-philosophy.md

 Waiting for Godot: Nothing, or the wait for something that is never going to happen.

 Source: <https://www.urbandictionary.com/define.php?term=Godot>

+## Walter Benjamin, German Philosopher
+History changes the past.  ("History" changes how the past is present today as part of our historical memory.)

 ## Jeremy Bentham, English Philosopher and Social Theorist
 Panopticon: Allows authorities maximum control of the populace with minimum effort